hms-dbmi/gehlenborglab-website/_projects/refinery-platform.md

 gallery:
-  refinery-satori.png: 'Refinery has a cool tool called Satori' refinery-analyses.png: 'One can run multiple analysis workflows through Refinery backed by the popular Galaxy system'
+  refinery-satori.png: 'Refinery has a cool tool called Satori' refinery-analyses.png: 'One can run multiple analysis workflows through Refinery backed by the popular Galaxy system' refinery-provenance.png: 'Refinery has a provenance graph visualization feature'

 blurb: A cloud-based data management, analysis, and visualization platform for reproducible biomedical research.
 ---